-Washington state fines nursery that prevented workers from wearing masks
+Washington state flower shop fined $4K for mask violation

-MALTBY, Snohomish County — The owner of a plant nursery has been fined $4,200 by Washington state for failing to ensure a safe workplace and potentially exposing employees to the coronavirus by preventing them from wearing masks.
+MALTBY, Wash.
+(AP) — The owner of a plant nursery in Washington state has been fined $4,200 for failing to ensure a safe workplace and potentially exposing employees to the coronavirus after preventing them from wearing masks.

 The state Department of Labor and Industries cited Flower World last week for violating state guidelines intended to limit the spread of COVID-19, including not requiring masks or face coverings, not practicing social distancing and not conducting employee temperature checks, The Daily Herald reported.